rangle/angular-training-slides/slides/src/content/reduxtools.md

 ## How to get Redux DevTools

-Redux DevTools is available for:
+Redux DevTools is available in many platforms:

   - Chrome through the [web store](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
   - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/remotedev/)
   - [Electron and others](http://extension.remotedev.io/#installation)

-After installing the extension, in Chrome for example, there should be a tab in the Chrome DevTools labeled "Redux".
+After installing the extension in Chrome, there should be a tab in Chrome DevTools labeled "Redux".

 ![](content/images/chrome-redux-devtools.png)